Top 10 Steel Grades Used in International Construction Projects

 A36 shipbuilding plates are suitable for secondary decks and non-critical structures.
 For main hulls, high-strength or corrosion-resistant grades are preferred.

-ASTM A36 steel plate remains one of the most versatile and economical materials for global structural projects.
+ASTM A36 steel remains one of the most versatile and economical materials for global structural projects.
 Its balanced A36 steel properties, wide availability, and compatibility with multiple A36 material equivalent grades make it a reliable choice for engineers and fabricators worldwide.

 View details